Expulsion of Germans from Czechoslovakia: Massacres

-During the wild transfer phase, it is estimated that the number of murdered Germans was between 19,000 and 30,000.
+During the "wild transfer" phase, it is estimated that the number of murdered Germans was between 19,000 and 30,000.
 Accounts indicated that the Czechoslovak government was not averse to "popular justice" as long it did not excessively blacken the country's reputation abroad.
 There were even government officials who maintained that the massacres at Usti would not have happened if the government dealt with the Germans more harshly.

 Internment camps

-According to the German "Society against Expulsion", some Germans were sent to what the society terms "concentration camps".
-A 1964 report by the German Red Cross stated that 1,215 "internment camps" were established, as well as 846 forced labour and "disciplinary centres", and 215 prisons, on Czechoslovak territory.
+According to the German Society Against Expulsion, some Germans were sent to concentration camps.
+A 1964 report by the German Red Cross stated that 1,215 internment camps were established, as well as 846 forced labour and disciplinary centres, and 215 prisons, on Czechoslovak territory.
 Special Courts sentenced 21,469 persons to prison and 713 were executed for crimes committed during the Nazi occupation.
 They made rough estimate claiming 350,000 Germans in Czechoslovakia passed through one or more of these institutions and 100,000 perished.
 However the Red Cross was able to confirm only 6,989 deaths in the internment camps.